![]() |

 Your regional health department may require you to take a training course in safe food handling.
 They may also determine what foods you may or may not serve from a mobile food facility such as a hot dog cart.
 They will also specify what equipment you are required to have on your cart to make it legal.
 This will also help you to select the right model of cart from our catalogue.
 Finally, they may want to physically inspect your cart to see that it conforms to their specifications.

 For more information on meeting the health code requirements for mobile food stands, see Step 2 in our free on-line Canadian Hot Dog Cart Business Manual.
-Click on this link to go take a look.

 What if you have no experience in the food industry?

 We have over 20 years of experience and we are eager to share it with you.
-Our customers have access to an on-line business guide and a hot dog cart operations manual that show them how to run a food vending business.
-Even if you don’t cook at home, these guides will show you how to safely prepare food and run your business sucessfully.
-And all that help is free of charge.
+Carts of Canada customers have access to an online business guide and a hot dog cart operations manual which will guide you in the day to day operation of a hot dog cart or even a larger mobile kitchen trailer.

 Food Safety and Health Related Site Links